 Recent topics of discussion have included:

-- Dog Management
+- Development of the new Dog Management Plan.

 Members